MetOffice/simulation-systems/source/Reviewers/scitechreview.rst

 The pull request template that populates the pull request description box contains a SciTech Review section with questions to help you think through all the areas of concern.
-This SciTech review section should be completed once you are finished.
+This SciTech Review section should be completed once you are finished.

 The Science / Technical reviewer should